WPX Hosting review: WordPress-exclusive hosting

 WPX pricing & plans

-For starters, all 3 plans share some similarities.
-They come with a one-click WordPress installation, unlimited site migration services, SSL certificates, and email addresses, as well as staging, content delivery network (CDN), DDoS protection, fixes for offline sites, site speed optimization, and more.
+All 3 plans share some similarities.
+They come with a one-click WordPress installation, unlimited site migration services, SSL certificates, and unlimited email boxes, as well as staging, content delivery network (CDN), DDoS protection, fixes for offline sites, and site speed optimization.

-So, how do they differ from each other?
+I’ve listed how they differ from each other in this table:

 Plan | Features | Price |

-For what you pay, you get good value for money.
-Although its resources don’t seem very generous, they are more than sufficient for most WordPress websites.
-Plus, the plans are chock-full of features and have pretty much everything you need.
-However, do note, you will have to spend a little extra as a free domain is not included.
+Its resources are more than sufficient for most WordPress websites.
+Plus, the plans have many features and provide pretty much everything you need.
+However, you must spend a little extra as a free domain is not included.

 Hosting management – is WPX easy to use?